Super Dark Times: Cast

+Production

+The film was shot in Kingston, New York.
+According to Phillips, the opening deer scene "was based off of some sort of urban tale that happened at our school(...)(a)bout a deer in Pennsylvania that broke through the window and bled to death on the ground."

 Release

 The film premiered at the Rotterdam Film Festival.
 It made its North American premiere on April 20, 2017, at the Tribeca Film Festival.
 Deadline Hollywood reported that The Orchard had acquired worldwide distribution rights to the film in March 2017.
 The film was released in theaters on September 29, 2017, and digitally on October 3, 2017.
 It plays on Hulu streaming.

 Reception

-The film has a 90% approval rating on Rotten Tomatoes based on 48 reviews, with an average rating of 7.30/10.
+The film has a 90% approval rating on Rotten Tomatoes based on 48 reviews, with an average rating of 7.3/10.
 The site's critics consensus reads: "Rich in atmosphere and period detail, Super Dark Times is an effective teen thriller whose true power lies in its approach to deeper themes."
 Metacritic reports a score of 75/100 based on 18 critics, indicating "generally favorable reviews".

 David Ehrlich of IndieWire graded the film a B−.

 Awards and nominations

 Super Dark Times won the best feature film award at the 17th Neuchâtel International Fantastic Film Festival.
 It was also the winner of Best Sound Design in a Feature Film at the 2017 Music+Sound Awards, and received a nomination for the Saturn Award for Best Independent Film at the 44th Saturn Awards.
 At the 33rd Independent Spirit Awards, Kevin Phillips was nominated for the Someone to Watch Award.